aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

         rt_override: < 1-16777215 | default -> vni_override >

         # VLAN name | Required
+        # For EVPN vlan-aware-bundles the VLAN name is also used as the bundle name for l2vlans.
+        # If the same name is used on multiple VLANs they will be added to the same bundle.
         name: < description >

         # Tags leveraged for network services filtering. | Optional